LAW OFFICE OF JANE E. BEDNAR

 Many elders have "living trusts" but are no longer able to manage their financial affairs.
 A successor trustee then steps in to manage things.
 If you believe the new trustee has made questionable decisions concerning the assets of an elderly person, you should seek legal advice.

-If you have any of these concerns about an elderly relative, friend or neighbor...or if someone appears to be trying to isolate an elderly person so that you can no longer contact the elder by phone or pay visits:
+If you have any of these concerns about an elderly relative, friend or neighbor...or if someone appears to be isolating an elder from family or friends:

-CALL The Law Office of Jane E. Bednar for a no-obligation FREE
+CALL The Law Office of Jane E. Bednar - FREE 30-MINUTE CONSULTATION*

 *First half-hour is free; hourly charges may apply thereafter.